Neuromuscular & Electrodiagnostic (EMG) Clinic

 Jennifer Salter, MSc,MD,FRCPC,CSCN

 Dr. Salter completed medical school and a Master of Science in Human Biodynamics at McMaster University.
 She completed her specialty training in Physical Medicine and Rehabilitation at the University of Manitoba in 2012.
 Dr. Salter is certified in Electrodiagnostic Medicine by the Canadian Society of Clinical Neurophysiologists.
-She is an assistant professor with the University of Manitoba, Undergraduate Program Director for Physical Medicine and Rehabilitation for the University of Manitoba Medical School and Service Chief for the Acquired Brain Injury Program at Riverview Health Centre.
+She is an assistant professor with the University of Manitoba, Residency Program Director for Physical Medicine and Rehabilitation for the University of Manitoba Medical School and Service Chief for the Acquired Brain Injury Program at Riverview Health Centre.

 Justin March